-Steve Reifenberg is the senior strategic advisor of the Kellogg Institute for International Studies at the University of Notre Dame, where he is also an associate professor of the practice of international development and co-director of the Integration Lab (i-Lab) in the Keough School of Global Affairs and a Kellogg faculty fellow.
-Previously the Institute’s executive director, he continues to direct the Kellogg minor in International Development Studies.
-His teaching and research interests in international education, international development, and negotiations build upon work carried out in more than a decade living overseas, primarily in Latin America.
+Kellogg faculty fellow Steve Reifenberg is the senior strategic advisor of the Kellogg Institute for International Studies at the University of Notre Dame, where he is also an associate teaching professor of international development and co-director of the Integration Lab (i-Lab) in the Keough School of Global Affairs.
+Previously the Institute’s executive director, he continues to direct the Kellogg-led minor in International Development Studies.
+His teaching and research interests in international education, international development, and negotiations build upon work carried out in Latin America, Asia, and Africa, including more than a decade living overseas, primarily in Chile.

-The author of Santiago's Children: What I Learned About Life Working at an Orphanage in Chile, Reifenberg continues to be actively involved in the Domingo Savio orphanage, and serves on the boards of Partners In Health, World Teach, and the Patagonia Sur Foundation.
+The author of Santiago's Children: What I Learned About Life Working at an Orphanage in Chile, Reifenberg continues to be actively involved in Domingo Savio in Santiago, Chile, and serves on the boards of Partners In Health and Education Bridge in South Sudan.